This Wild Rice Salad features crunchy pecans, sweet apples, and dried cranberries. It’s the perfect side dish for a holiday menu!

-- 1 cup pecans , toasted and coarsley chopped
+- 1 cup toasted pecans , roughly chopped

 - 1 apple , peeled, cored, and diced

-- 2 scallions , light and green parts, thinly sliced
+- 2 green onions , light and green parts, thinly sliced

-In a medium pot, combine the rice, 3/4 teaspoon of the salt, and 4 cups of water.
-Bring to a boil, then turn the heat down to low; cover and simmer until the rice is tender and most of the grains have split open, about 50 to 60 minutes.
+- In a medium saucepan, combine the rice, 3/4 teaspoon of salt, and 4 cups of water.
+Bring the liquid to a boil, then turn the heat down to low.
+Cover and simmer for 50 minutes, then remove the pot from the heat but keep the lid on for an additional 10 minutes.
+Remove the lid and make sure the rice is tender, with most of the grains split open.
 Transfer the rice to a fine-mesh strainer to drain any excess water.
 Let cool.

 - In a large bowl, whisk together the orange zest, orange juice, olive oil, vinegar, honey, mustard, pepper, and remaining 1/2 teaspoon of salt.
 Add the cooled rice, pecans, dried cranberries, parsley, celery, apple, pepitas, and scallions.
 Taste and adjust the seasoning, if desired.
 Serve cold or at room temperature.

 - Leftovers can be stored in an airtight container in the fridge for up to 3 days.